 The Department of Biomedical Engineering and Chemical Engineering offers a Bachelor of Science degree in Biomedical Engineering (BME) and a Bachelor of Science degree in Chemical Engineering (CME).

-The Department of Electrical and Computer Engineering (ECE) offers a Bachelor of Science degree in Computer Engineering (CPE) and a Bachelor of Science degree in Electrical Engineering (EE).
-ECE also houses the certificate program in Artificial Intelligence and the certificate in Computer Programming for Engineers.
+The Department of Electrical Engineering (ELCE) offers a Bachelor of Science degree in Electrical Engineering (EE).
+ELCE also houses the certificate programs in Artificial Intelligence, Computer Programming for Engineers, and Semiconductor Engineering.

-The Department of Mechanical Engineering (ME) offers a Bachelor of Science degree in Mechanical Engineering and four certificate programs in: (1) Aerospace Engineering, (2) Heating, Ventilation, and Air-Conditioning, (3) Industrial and Manufacturing Engineering, and (4) Oil/Gas.
+The Department of Mechanical, Aerospace, and Industrial Engineering (MAIE) offers two Bachelor of Science degrees in: (1) Industrial and Systems Engineering and (2) Mechanical Engineering; and four certificate programs in: (1) Aerospace Engineering, (2) Heating, Ventilation, and Air-Conditioning, (3) Industrial and Manufacturing Engineering, and (4) Oil/Gas.

 The School of Architecture and Planning (SAP) offers a Bachelor of Science degree in Architecture, a Bachelor of Science degree in Interior Design, and a certificate in Design Communication and Fabrication.
 SAP offerings also include undergraduate courses in Urban and Regional Planning and a certificate program in Design Communication and Fabrication.